mark-grabowski/blouch-project/README.md

 # blouch
-This is the github site for the Blouch Project
+This is the site for the Blouch Project, which corresponds to the main R package, Blouch.
+Blouch is available in repository, blouch.